Infidelity

 A desire for revenge

-You may find yourself asking questions similar to these:
+You may find yourself asking questions like these:

 How did this happen to us?
 How did we get here?